afrdiaz/afrdiaz.github.io/about.md

 ---

 <p class="message">
-  This blog is mainly dedicaded to R
+  This blog is mainly dedicaded to present tips and tricks about *R* pogramming
 </p>

 Thanks for reading and enjoy it!
+Antonio Fragoso (mailto:afragos1@itam.mx)